blackbird71SR/Hello-World/README.md

 - [x] **Python**

 - [x] **R**

-R is an open source language and environment for statistical computing and graphics.
-It provides functionality for data and storage handling, matrices calculations and data analysis and visualisation.

 - [x] **Ruby**

 - [x] **Rust**

+Rust is an open source, systems programming language which focuses on safety, in particular, safe concurrency, while supporting functional annd imperative-procedural paradigms.
+Its syntax is similar to the C++ syntax, however, it has better memory management safety in place.
+The intended usage of Rust is for highly concurrent and highly safe systems.

 - [x] **Scala**